 VISITOR AMENITIES: Safari Photo Booth, Seasonal Specials from the Flamingo Cafe’, Safari Post Gift Shop

 12:30pm until 6:00pm

-Admission: $10.00 per person with children ages 10 and younger admitted at no charge.
+Admission: $10.00 per person.
+Children 10 years and younger are admitted for free.

 Two popular events intertwine for a special holiday Far-Out First Friday combined with the annual Festival of Light’s activities – all rolled into one exciting night!
 Join an evening under downtown’s historic oaks to commemorate Baton Rouge’s oldest holiday tradition.
 Transforming the winter sky into a wonderland, the Mayor will light North Boulevard with half a million sparkling lights.
 Experience the magic beneath the 35-foot Christmas tree in Town Square.
 Bethlehem Village with a real-life village set in Biblical times where children can craft ornaments and decorations, plus a magical train ride on the Mansion Express at the Old Governor’s Mansion.
 Visit Santa’s Gift Shoppe and listen to holiday music during an evening of visual, culinary, and performing arts.